 A proofread is a final read—usually when the work is in print layout—to catch any remaining typos, inconsistencies, incorrect punctuation, or problems created when the documents was formatted for print or ebook.
 Proofreading includes the initial read, as well as a follow-up to review changes made.
 It also includes cover copy, acknowledgements, dedication, and other peripherals that apply.
 Additional passes will require a small fee.

-There are many factors when determining the cost of a project, such as the amount of editing needed, the complexity of the topic, an expedited timeline, or specialized annotation.
-The following guidelines are subject to variation based on your project.
-For a more accurate quote, contact me through firstname.lastname@example.org.
+There are many factors when determining the cost of a project, such as the project’s length, the amount of editing needed, the complexity of the topic, an expedited timeline, or specialized annotation.
+It can vary anywhere from $15–$9000 based on all the variables.
+I am willing to work with you to meet your needs.
+For a project quote, contact me through email@example.com.